janhq/jan/docs/docs/platforms/desktop.md

   ]
 ---

-# Turn Any Computer into an AI Computer
+# Turn any computer into an AI computer

 ![Alt text](image.png)